Q: How do I update my member address and profile?

 Q: How do I change from Student to New Practitioner?

 A: Call Member Services at 800-SAY-AOTA (800-729-2682), or mail in your membership application with your dues payment.
-(Note: Be sure to take advantage of the special New Practitioner dues rate—$119 the first year!)
+(Note: Be sure to take advantage of the special New Practitioner dues rate—$119 the first year for OTs; $95 for the first year for OTAs!)

 Q: Does AOTA have a payment plan?

 A: Yes.
-All OT and OTA members are eligible for the membership dues installment plan.
-Dues are divided into 3 consecutive monthly payments charged to a credit card in the first 3 months of membership.
+All OT and OTA members are eligible for the membership dues installment plan, known as Easy Pay.
+With this plan, your annual dues will be charged to your credit card in ongoing, monthly amounts.
 Call Member Services at 800-SAY-AOTA (800-729-2682).
 Standard Student and Student-Plus members are not eligible for the installment plan.

 Q: How can I tell when my membership expires?